The Congress Speakers

 Center for Bioethics, Harvard Medical School, USA

 Lisa Moses is a practising veterinarian, the chair of the Animal Ethics Study Group at Yale’s Interdisciplinary Center for Bioethics and a research fellow at Harvard Medical School’s Center for Bioethics.
 She completed a fellowship in bioethics at the Harvard Medical School Center for Bioethics and received her veterinary degree from the University of Pennsylvania.
 She also holds a faculty fellow position at Cummings Tufts School of Veterinary Medicine Center for Animals and Public Policy and a Visiting Scientist position at The Broad Institute of MIT and Harvard.
 After completing an internship, residency and board certification in small animal internal medicine, Dr Moses’ was a senior staff member in the Emergency and Critical Care Medicine Section for over a dozen years before founding the Pain and Palliative Care Service at the MSPCA-Angell Animal Medical Center in Boston, Massachusetts.
 The Pain and Palliative Care Service is a unique program that assesses and treats complex cases of pain in all companion animal species.
 The service also provides comprehensive palliative care for animals with long term chronic illness and end-of-life patients.
 In addition to her clinical practice, Dr Moses writes and researches on various aspects of animal ethics.
 Her research interests include moral distress and ethical dilemmas in clinical veterinary practice and the ethics of advanced veterinary medicine and end of life care.
 Her recent work in animal ethics has focused on the use of novel biotechnology for biodiversity conservation.
-Dr. Moses established and runs an ethics consultation service and monthly animal ethics discussion group in addition to being a frequent lecturer in veterinary ethics to students, veterinary professionals and animal shelter personnel.
+Dr Moses established and runs an ethics consultation service and monthly animal ethics discussion group in addition to being a frequent lecturer in veterinary ethics to students, veterinary professionals and animal shelter personnel.
 She also provides ethics consultation to outside veterinary academic institutions, veterinary hospitals, zoological, and animal welfare organizations regarding issues such as euthanasia decision making, medical errors and use of pets in clinical research.

 Dr Anne Fawcett BA(Hons) BSc(Vet)(Hons) BVSc(Hons) MVS GradCertEdStud (HigherEd) MANZCVS (Animal Welfare) Diplomate ECAWBM (AWSEL)

 Anne Fawcett a lecturer at the Sydney School of Veterinary Science and a companion animal veterinarian.
 She completed a Masters in small animal medicine and surgery through Murdoch University, became a member by examination in the animal welfare chapter of the Australian and New Zealand College of Veterinary Scientists, and is a Diplomate of the European College of Animal Welfare and Behaviour Medicine in Animal Welfare Science, Ethics and Law.
 Anne co-authored the book Veterinary Ethics: Navigating Tough Cases with Dr Siobhan Mullan, and is the author of numerous peer-reviewed journal articles and book chapters.
 She co-edited the sold-out Vet Cookbook (published by the Centre for Veterinary Education), co-convened the second International One Welfare conference, and co-convened the inaugural Mental Wellbeing for Veterinary Teams Symposium.
 Anne volunteers for a number of veterinary organisations including Pets in the Park and Animal Management in Rural and Remote Indigenous Communities.
 Anne is currently enrolled in a PhD looking at ethically challenging situations encountered by veterinarians, animal health technicians and veterinary nurses, under the supervision of Prof Paul McGreevy and Dr Siobhan Mullan.
-Throughout her live she has cohabited with cats, and she currently lives with Hero, a three-legged cat adopted from the Cat Protection Society of New South Wales.
+Throughout her life, she has cohabited with cats, and she currently lives with Hero, a three-legged cat adopted from the Cat Protection Society of New South Wales.
 He isn’t a fan of posing with her in photos.
 Ever.

 Lindsey Dodd BSc(Hons) VPAC VTS(ECC) PgCert in HE FHEA RVN